art-0007/small-budget-calculator/readme.md

 # small-budget-calculator

 Description
 This is a small Single Page Application (SPA) for Budget calculate.
-Small Budget Calculator goal planning system not only helps you map out short-term expenses like birthday purty or weekend event, but also long-term savings goals like a trip to Europe or a car down payment.
+Small Budget Calculator goal planning system not only helps you map out short-term expenses like birthday party or weekend event, but also long-term savings goals like a trip to Europe or a car down payment.
 Small Budget Calculator was designed to put you in control of your own goal, quickly calculate and make a decision and being rewarded for doing so.

 The setups steps expect following tools installed on the system.
 Github